 The College of Law’s first Qatari lecturer benefits from an immersive and self-fulfilling journey across Qatar Foundation.

-An abundantly well-lit space, Aisha Al-Naama’s office is one that combines elements of practicality with a sense of welcoming.
+An abundantly well-lit space, Aisha Al-Naama’s office combines elements of practicality with a sense of welcoming.

 She is the first and only Qatari to join the ranks of HBKU’s College of Law lecturers, but her journey across Qatar Foundation (QF) has reflected the organization's diverse and fully integrated ecosystem, and the core characteristics of Education City.
 Al-Naama’s appointment is one of several destinations she’s fulfilled in her all-encompassing quest for self-discovery.